Ole Bjur

 Ole Bjur (born 13 September 1968) is a Danish former professional footballer who played 384 matches for Brøndby IF, with whom he won three Danish Superliga championships.
 He played as an attacking midfielder or right midfielder, with a good technique and dribbling ability.
-He represented the Denmark national team on three occasions, scoring one goal.
+He played for the Denmark national team on three occasions, scoring one goal.

 He is the younger brother of Danish footballer Jan Bjur, and father of Peter Bjur.